People become unemployed for many different reasons, and the reasons are often grouped into different forms of unemployment.

 Now, you may see some variation on these particular categories, but usually, you could fit unemployment into one of these categories, or you may see some of the categories lumped together into one bigger category.

-The next lesson: Gross Domestic Product, both lessons are included in Practice Tests.
+The next lesson: Gross Domestic Product.

 The following transcript is provided for your convenience.